snapp-incubator/helmfig/README.md

 Currently, we just support YAML config structure, but we will support JSON and ENV in the future.

 ## How to use it?

+### Download released binary

+1. Go to release page of the repo and download the appropriate released binary with regard to your OS and arch.

+2. Put it in one of PATH directories

+3. Run it by simply typing `helmfig` in your desired terminal.

 ### Build from source